act-rules/act-rules.github.io/_rules/element-lang-matches-default-off6ek.md

 ## Applicability

-This rule applies to any [document element][] if it is an `html` element for which all of the following are true:
+This rule applies to any HTML element for which all the following are true:

+- the element is an [inclusive descendant][] in the [flat tree][] of a `body` element; and
-- The [document element][] has a `lang` attribute with a value that is a [valid language tag][]; and
+- The element has a `lang` [attribute value][] which is a [valid language tag][]; and
-- The [document element][] is in a [top-level browsing context][]; and
+- The element is in a [top-level browsing context][]; and
-- The [document element][] has a [content type][] of `text/html`; and
+- The element is in a [document][] with a [content type][] of `text/html`; and
-- The [document element][] has a defined [default page language][].
+- The element has a defined [default element language][].

 ## Expectation

-For each test target, the [primary language][] of the [valid language tag][] matches the [default page language][] of the test target.
+For each test target, the [primary language][] of the [valid language tag][] matches its [default element language][].

 ## Assumptions

 - This rule assumes that the default human language of a page, as described in WCAG 2, can be determined by counting the number of words used in each language.
-If the default language needs to be derived in some other way (such as frequency analysis, mutual information based distance, …), this rule may fail while [Success Criterion 3.1.1: Language of Page](https://www.w3.org/TR/WCAG21/#language-of-page) is still satisfied.
+If the default language needs to be derived in some other way (such as frequency analysis, mutual information based distance, …), this rule may fail while [Success Criterion 3.1.2 Language of Parts][sc312] is still satisfied.

 - The language of the page can be set by other methods than the `lang` attribute, for example using HTTP headers or the `meta` element.
 These methods are not supported by all assistive technologies.
-This rule assumes that these other methods are insufficient to satisfying [Success Criterion 3.1.1: Language of Page](https://www.w3.org/TR/WCAG21/#language-of-page).
+This rule assumes that these other methods are insufficient to satisfying [Success Criterion 3.1.2 Language of Parts][sc312].

-- This rule assumes that user agents and assistive technologies can programmatically determine [valid language tags](#valid-language-tag) even if these do not conform to the [BCP 47][] syntax.
+- This rule assumes that user agents and assistive technologies can programmatically determine [valid language tags][] even if these do not conform to the [BCP 47][] syntax.

-- This rule assumes that [grandfathered tags][] are not used as these will not be recognized as [valid language tags](#valid-language-tag).
+- This rule assumes that [grandfathered tags][] are not used as these will not be recognized as [valid language tags][].

-- This rule assumes that `iframe` title elements are not exposed to assistive technologies and so does not consider them as part of the [default page language][].

 ## Accessibility Support